vivaria/edisonrul.ing/docs/source/cards/s/snake-deitys-command.md

 ### Card Rulings

-●Showing 1 “Venom” monster in your hand is a cost to activate this card.
+*   Showing 1 “Venom” monster in your hand is a cost to activate this card.